Optimal Aggregation Strategies for Social Learning over Graphs: Maximizing error exponent

 \subsubsection{Case 2: $\mathcal{N}^C(\theta^\dagger)\neq\emptyset$}

 From \eqref{eq: Phi for a feasible pi}, we already know that the upper bound of the error exponent cannot be attained in this case.
 Since $\phi(t;\pi,\theta)$ defined in \eqref{eq: phi} is a weighted quantity of the individual $\phi_{k}^{\sf nc}(t;\theta)$, in principle, we would set $\pi_k=0$ for all $k\in\mathcal{N}^C(\theta^\dagger)$ to improve the learning accuracy.
-However, a zero centrality of an agent means that the information from this agent cannot spread over the network, which violates the assumption of the strongly-connected communication network (Assumption \ref{asmp: assumption 1}). \footnote{Let us consider the communication network after removing all $\theta^\dagger$-conflicting agents.
-If it is still strongly-connected, then Theorems \ref{theorem: learning performance for the general model}--\ref{theorem: optimal Perron eigenvector} can be applied to this smaller network.
-Since $\Phi_k^{\sf nc}(\theta^\dagger)=0,\forall k\in\mathcal{N}^C(\theta^\dagger)$, the upper bound of the error exponent in this smaller network is still $\Phi_{ \sum}^{\sf nc}(\theta^\dagger)$.} Under Assumption \ref{asmp: assumption 1}, only combination policies that deliver an error exponent close to the upper bound can be pursued.
-For a small $\epsilon>0$, we say that a Perron eigenvector $\pi$ is $\epsilon$-optimal if the difference between the corresponding error exponent $\Phi(\pi)$ and the upper bound in \eqref{eq: bound of error exponent} is less than $\epsilon$:
+However, a zero centrality of an agent means that the information from this agent cannot spread over the network, which violates the assumption of the strongly connected communication network (Assumption \ref{asmp: assumption 1}).\footnote{Consider the communication network after removing all $\theta^\dagger$-conflicting agents.
+If it is still strongly connected, then Theorems \ref{theorem: learning performance for the general model}--\ref{theorem: optimal Perron eigenvector} can be applied to this smaller network.
+Since $\Phi_k^{\sf nc}(\theta^\dagger)=0,\forall k\in\mathcal{N}^C(\theta^\dagger)$, the upper bound of the error exponent in this smaller network is still $\Phi_{ \sum}^{\sf nc}(\theta^\dagger)$.} Therefore, only combination policies that deliver an error exponent close to the upper bound can be pursued.
+For a small $\epsilon>0$, we say that a Perron eigenvector $\pi$ is $\epsilon$-optimal if the difference between the corresponding error exponent $\Phi(\pi)$ and the upper bound in \eqref{eq: bound of error exponent} is not larger than $\epsilon$:

 Next, we proceed to derive the $\epsilon$-optimal Perron eigenvectors.
 Let $\abs{\mathcal{N}^C(\theta^\dagger)}$ be the number of $\theta^\dagger$-conflicting agents, then for any given $\epsilon>0$, we define $t_\epsilon$ as